davatorium/rofi/README.md

 If used with `-dmenu`, rofi will use data from STDIN to let the user select an option.

-If use with neither of those options, rofi will launch in daemon-mode, waiting for a key (configured beforehand) to launch.

 ## Single-shot

 Show a run dialog with some font / color options: